ishasharma2005/BLINKT-ANALYSIS-PROJECT/README.md

 # BLINKT-ANALYSIS-PROJECT

-THIS is a python project
+THIS is a python project.
-use python libraries: pandas , seaborn, matplotlib , numpy .